Language Access Plan

 Introduction

-As part of ensuring meaningful access to programs and services, the California Health and Human Services Agency (CalHHS) adopted a Language Access Policy on May 22, 2023, which requires each CalHHS department or office’s programs to develop a Language Access Plan.
-The goal of this work is to ensure that CalHHS and its departments and offices provide meaningful access to information, programs, benefits, and services to people with limited English proficiency (LEP) and ensure that language is not a barrier to accessing vital health and social services.
+To ensure meaningful access to programs and services, the California Health and Human Services Agency (CalHHS) adopted a Language Access Policy (Policy) on May 22, 2023.
+This Policy requires each CalHHS department or office to develop a Language Access Plan (LAP).
+The purpose of these plans is to guarantee that CalHHS and its departments and offices provide meaningful access to information, programs, benefits, and services to people with limited English proficiency (LEP), ensuring that language is not a barrier to vital health and social services.

-This document is Department of Rehabilitation’s (DOR) Language Access Plan.
-In developing this Plan, we have reviewed our programs and services for the public, the ways we communicate with members of the public and the people we serve, and how we currently provide information and services in languages other than English.
+The Department of Rehabilitation (DOR) has updated its LAP in compliance with policy revisions.
+In developing this LAP, we have reviewed our programs and services for the public, the ways we communicate with members of the public and the people we serve, and how we currently provide information and services in languages other than English.

 Back to Table of Contents